imrekel/swift-timer/README.md

 ###Take note

-- Each `Timer` handles its own memory management.
+- Each single-use `Timer` handles its own memory management.
 You're not forced to use ivars! :smile:
 - For your convenience, `Timer`s start themselves immediately after they're created!

 ###How to use